hyginn/rptPlus/README.md

 * Update Documentation:      `Cmd + Shift + D` or `devtools::document()`
 * Test Package:              `Cmd + Shift + T`
 * Check Package:             `Cmd + Shift + E` or `devtools::check()`
+* Build Vignettes            `devtools::build_vignettes()`

 &nbsp;

 # 4 What's in the box ...

-Here is a list of assets provided with `rpt` and why they are included.
+Here is a list of assets provided with `rptPlus` and why they are included.
 You can delete everything you don't need, but note: you can't push empty directories to your repository.
 Make sure you keep at least one file in every directory that you want to keep during development.

 ```
 .gitignore                     <- defines files that should not be committed to the repository
 .Rbuildignore                  <- defines files that should not be included in the package
+.Rprofile                      <- optional: runs code during startup
+data/rptGC.RData               <- optional: sample exported data set
 DESCRIPTION                    <- the metadata file for your package
 dev                            <- optional: see (Note 1)
+dev/checkEnds.R                <- optional: see (Note 1)
 dev/functionTemplate.R         <- optional: see (Note 1)
 dev/rptTwee.R                  <- optional: see (Note 1)
+doc/                           <- compiled vignettes: autogenerated, don't edit
 inst/                          <- optional: see (Note 2)
+inst/CITATION                  <- optional: citation information for the package
 inst/extdata/                  <- optional: see (Note 3)
 inst/extdata/test-lseq.dat     <- optional: see (Note 3)
 inst/scripts/                  <- optional: see (Note 4)
+inst/scripts/benchmarkCodons.R <- optional: see (Note 4)
 inst/scripts/scriptTemplate.R  <- optional: see (Note 4)
+inst/shiny-scripts/rptApp/app.R <- optional: a shiny app
 LICENSE                        <- License(s)
 man/                           <- help files, generated by Roxygen2: don't edit
+Meta/                          <- the Vignette database.
+Autogenerated, don't edit
 NAMESPACE                      <- lists exported functions and data.
 Generated by Roxygen2: don't edit
+NEWS                           <- optional: package release progress
 R/                             <- Contains the code for exported functions
 R/lseq.R                       <- a sample function
+R/makeSeq.R                    <- a function used in the benchmarking sample script
+R/RcppExports.R                <- autogenerated for compiled C++ code
+R/rptGC.R                      <- documentation header sample for an exported data set
+R/rptPlus.R                    <- documentation header to include compiled code directives in NAMESPACE
+R/runRptApp.R                  <- function to run the sample shiny app
 R/zzz.R                        <- three functions for package management
 README.md                      <- see (Note 5)
-rpt.Rproj                      <- project options.
+rptPlus.Rproj                  <- project options.
 Rename to <your-package-name>.Rproj
+src/                           <- optional: folder for C++ code
+src/codonSplitCpp.cpp          <- a sample C++ program
+src/RcppExports.cpp            <- autogenerated to link compiled code.
+Do not edit.
 tests                          <- see (Note 6)
 tests/testthat                 <- contains scripts for tests to be run
+tests/testthat/helper-functions.R <- a helper function that infers the package name
 tests/testthat/test_lseq.R     <- a test script for ./R/lseq.R
 tests/testthat.R               <- the script that runs the tests
+vignettes/rptPlusVignette.Rmd  <- the sample Vignette included with rptPlus

 ```

 - **(Note 1)** The `./dev` directory.
 I use this directory to keep all files and assets that I need for development, but that should not be included and distributed in the final package.
 The directory is mentioned in `.Rbuildignore`.
-In `rpt` it contains `./dev/functionTemplate.R`, a template file for writing R functions with a Roxygen2 header, and `./dev/rptTwee.R`, which was discussed above.
+In `rptPlus` it contains `./dev/functionTemplate.R`, a template file for writing R functions with a Roxygen2 header, `./dev/rptTwee.R`, which was discussed above, and `./dev/checkEnds.R` which scans R-scripts for `# [END]` markers.

 - **(Note 2)** The `./inst` directory.
 Files in this directory are installed, and end up one level "higher" after installation.
 E.g. the contents of `./inst/extdata` is in the folder `./extdata/` of an installed package.

 - **(Note 3)** The `./inst/extdata` directory.
 This directory commonly contains "extra" data that is used in tests and examples.
-(Actual package data would go into a top-level `./data` directory and needs to be "exported".
-See [the `rptPlus` package](https://github.com/hyginn/rptPlus) for an example.) are installed, and end up one level "higher" after installation.
-E.g. the contents of `./inst` is in the folder `./extdata/` of an installed package.a sample data set used in the test for lseq()
+(Actual package data goes into a top-level `./data` directory and needs to be "exported".)
+Here it contains `inst/extdata/test-lseq.dat`, a sample data set used in the test for `lseq()`.

 - **(Note 4)** The `./inst/scripts` directory.
 Many packages contain sample scripts in addition to the functions they share.
-Such  scripts go into this directory. `rpt` provides `./inst/scripts/scriptTemplate.R`, a template file to illustrate how to structure an R script.
+Such  scripts go into this directory. `rptPlus` provides `./inst/scripts/scriptTemplate.R`, a template file to illustrate how to structure an R script and `./inst/scripts/benchmarkCodons.R` a benchmarking exercise sample script that includes the use of compiled  C++ code.

-- **(Note 5)** The file you are reading is the `README.md` file for the `rpt` package. `README` files explain what a package (or directory) contains, `.md` is the extension for [markdown](https://guides.github.com/features/mastering-markdown/) formatted text files.
+- **(Note 5)** The file you are reading is the `README.md` file for the `rptPlus` package. `README` files explain what a package (or directory) contains, `.md` is the extension for [markdown](https://guides.github.com/features/mastering-markdown/) formatted text files.
 Replace the contents of this file with your own (you can keep using the [original on GitHub](https://github.com/hyginn/rpt/blob/master/README.md) as a reference); a nice template for structuring a markdown file is [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

 - **(Note 6)** The `./tests` directory contains directories and assets for tests.
 For details see the [**Testing**](http://r-pkgs.had.co.nz/tests.html) chapter of Hadley Wickham's book.